Flying Into Internships

 More Than Just Simulations

 The task itself was put together by a team from AscendNTNU.
-They’re a student run drone-racing team that Equinor sponsors and they’ve been snatching trophies in international competitions.
+They’re a student run team developing autonomous drones that Equinor sponsors and they’ve been snatching trophies in international competitions.

 “We’ve had a hackathon on icebergs and ships but last year the Ascend team put together such a great hackathon that we wanted to do it again.
 I’m very impressed and happy with what they’ve put together,” Jan Richard smiles.